Luke – Jesus Cares for Those That Are Neglected

 God requires that all people – whether they claim Christianity or not – to become genuinely born-again so that they can be acceptable to his kingdom.
 Only those who follow bible standard and faithfully serve God will be acceptable to heaven on the last day.

-Dear God, please make me a true Christian who focuses on the bible principles to appease you.
+Dear God, please make me a true Christian who focuses on the biblical principles to appease you.
 Please save me from self-righteous acts that cannot lead anywhere near your kingdom!
 Give me the spirit of humility to focus on improving my relationship with you, and not to get busy in condemning others!

 Help me to be less critical of others, but enable me with grace to focus on activities and actions that will motivate people into moving closer to you.

-Let my operations result into populating your kingdom, and not to depopulate it.
+Let my operations result to populating your kingdom, and not to depopulate it.
 After my earthly race is over, please count me worthy to enter your kingdom to hear your favorable acceptance statement, “Weldon and welcome my good servant.”
 For in the name of Jesus Christ I pray.
 Amen.